Russia seeks UN probe of claims on Ukraine biological labs - NewsBreak

 India to contribute $500,000 to UN to counter terrorism

-NEW DELHI (AP) — India will contribute half a million dollars to the United Nations’ efforts to counter global terrorism as new and emerging technologies used by terror groups pose fresh threats to governments around the world, the foreign minister said on Saturday.
-The money will go toward...
+India will contribute half a million dollars to the United Nations' efforts to counter global terrorism as new and emerging technologies used by terror groups pose fresh threats to governments around the world, the country's foreign minister said on Saturday

 Goal of limiting global heating to 1.5C ‘more fragile’ than ever, says Cop27 chair